-In England these small pickles are called gherkins; the cornichon is actually made from a few different types of the gherkin plant.
-Although finding the right kind of cucumber here in the U.S. may be challenging, the recipe itself is simple to make.
-Just keep in mind the cornichons will need to sit after canning for 3 to 4 weeks.
+In England, these small pickles are called gherkins.
+Gherkins are a close relative to the cucumber plant—bumpier and crisper.
+Cornichons are made from a few different types of the gherkin plant.
+Although finding the right kind of cucumber in the U.S. may be challenging, the recipe itself is simple to make.
+Just keep in mind, cornichons will need to sit after canning for 3 to 4 weeks.

 - 2 cups white distilled vinegar

 - 2 cups water